yelchuriaakanksha/portfolio/README.md

 Desktop Mobile: Google Nexus 5 Tablet: Apple iPad
 An image's associated title and text renders next to the image in all viewport sizes.

+Testing Responsiveness:
-TIP: Test responsiveness with Chrome Developer Tools device emulation by right-clicking anywhere on page, selecting ‘Inspect Element’, clicking the rectangle to the left of the Elements tab, select Apple iPad or Google Nexus 5 from Device drop-down list, and click reload.
+Test responsiveness with Chrome Developer Tools device emulation by right-clicking anywhere on page, selecting ‘Inspect Element’, clicking the rectangle to the left of the Elements tab, select Apple iPad or Google Nexus 5 from Device drop-down list, and click reload.

 Provide All Content